-- A. FULL-TIME A full-time employee works 35 to 40 hours per week on a continuing basis.
-They are subject to all personnel rules and regulations as set forth in this document and at the discretion of the Town Manager for the safety and welfare of the Town and for the Employee in performing Town business.
-This classification shall be assigned at the discretion of the Town Manager.
-The employee receives all benefits and rights as provided by these rules. - B. REGULAR PART-TIME An employee in this classification works more than 20 hours per week but no more than 30 hours per week, on a continuing basis.
-They are subject to all personnel rules and regulations set forth in this document and at the discretion of the Town Manager for the safety and welfare of the Town and for the Employee in performing Town business.
-This classification shall only be assigned at the discretion of the Town Manager.
-The Town Manager will determine whether employees in this classification are entitled to benefits such as retirement, health insurance, or seniority, and unless outlined in this policy or mandated by the State Worker's Compensation and Unemployment Compensation Insurance Laws. - C. IRREGULAR PART-TIME An employee in this classification works less than 20 hours a week on a continuing basis.
-They are subject to all personnel rules and regulations set forth in this document and at the discretion of the Town Manager for the safety and welfare of the Town and for the Employee in performing Town business.
-This classification shall only be assigned at the discretion of the Town Manager.
-They are not entitled to benefits such as retirement, health insurance, or seniority, and unless outlined in this policy or mandated by the State Worker's Compensation and Unemployment Compensation Insurance Laws. - D. TEMPORARY EMPLOYEES Seasonal/temporary employees work on a non-permanent basis, usually within a limited time frame; seasonal employees work in an industry designated by the State of Maine as a seasonal industry.
+- A. FULL TIME A full-time employee works 35 to 40 hours per week on a continuing basis.
+He or she is subject to all personnel rules and regulations as set forth in this document and at the discretion of the Town Administrator for the safety of the employees of the town and for the welfare of the town in performing town business.
+This classification shall be assigned at the discretion of the Town Administrator.
+The employee receives all benefits and rights as provided by these rules. - B. REGULAR PART-TIME An employee in this classification works less than the normal workweek of 35 to 40 hours but on a continuing basis.
+He or she is subject to all personnel rules and regulations set forth in this document and at the discretion of the Town Administrator for the safety and welfare of the Town and Employee in performing Town business.
+This classification shall only be assigned at the discretion of the Town Administrator.
+The Board of Selectmen, following recommendation by the Town Administrator, may grant additional benefits. - C. TEMPORARY EMPLOYEES Seasonal/temporary employees work on a non-permanent basis, usually within a limited time frame; seasonal employees work in an industry designated by the State of Maine as a seasonal industry.
 The employee is terminated at the end of the applicable season.
-They are not entitled to benefits such as retirement, health insurance, holiday pay, Earned Paid Leave, or seniority, unless mandated by the State Worker's Compensation and Unemployment Compensation Insurance Laws.
+They are not entitled to benefits such as retirement, health insurance, holiday pay, accrual of sick leave and vacation time, or seniority, unless mandated by the Stat Worker's Compensation and Unemployment Compensation Insurance Laws.
 They may be terminated for any reason at any time.
-This classification may be assigned at the discretion of the Town Manager. - E. OTHER EMPLOYEES All committee members, board members, volunteers, those working on stipend pay, and those paid from fees collected by the Town of Newcastle are employees as well.
+This classification may be assigned at the discretion of the Town Administrator. - D. OTHER EMPLOYEES All committee members, board members, volunteers, those working on stipend pay and those paid from fees collected by the Town of Newcastle are employees as well.